mirhmousavi/Pois/README.md

 1. It supports idn domains.

-2. It supports over 1449 tlds (thanks to [dnpedia](https://dnpedia.com/tlds/)) and if it didn't find any whois server for a specific brand new tld it query `whois.iana.org` to get tld whois server (`tlds.json` file will be updated when new whois servers fetched)
+2. It supports over 1449 tlds (thanks to [dnpedia](https://dnpedia.com/tlds/)) and if it didn't find any whois server for a specific brand new tld it query `whois.iana.org` to get tld whois server (`tlds.json` file will be updated when new whois servers fetched).

-3. It accepts http and socks proxies, thank to `pysocks`
+3. It accepts http and socks proxies, thank to `pysocks`.

-4. It accepts user defined whois server to query desired domain
+4. It accepts user defined whois server to query desired domain.

-5. It accepts a timeout for whois operation, some whois servers time out after user quota exceeded
+5. It accepts a timeout for whois operation, some whois servers time out after user quota exceeded.

-6. It parses result and if it finds a Registrar whois server, re-whois that server to get complete whois (thick whois)
+6. It parses result and if it finds a Registrar whois server, re-whois that server to get complete whois (thick whois).

-7. Pois uses fantastic `chardet` library to detect encoding of whois and give you correctly utf-8 decoded result. for example if you use other libraries to get whois of `cloudpbx.com.tr` you see REPLACEMENT_CHARACTER inside result that's because they just decode result to utf-8 and replace undecodable characters.
+7. Pois uses `chardet` library to detect encoding of whois and give you correctly utf-8 decoded result.

 ## Getting started